 Health Benefits of Eyebright

 Herbalists have long used eyebright in poultices to relieve eyestrain.
 Modern day naturalists also use the extract mixed with water to create an eyewash for treating eye infections, inflammation and pink eye.
 Eyebright may also be taken orally to treat things like hay fever, allergies, the common cold, and inflamed sinuses.
 Eyebright also has tannins, similar to those in tea, that help decrease inflammation.
 In foods, eyebright is also used as a flavoring ingredient.

 What we love about eyebright is its ability to calm and soothe the feeling of your skin around your eye area.
 It’s the perfect ingredient in formulas that aim to make eyes look more awake and youthful.

 - Reduce the appearance of puffiness: You can make eyebright tea, then drain the leaves, allow it to cool, and place on the eyes with a soft cloth or cotton pads, leaving for 10-15 minutes.

 - For oily skin and clogged pores: Eyebright helps to protect the skin around the eyes by unclogging pores.

 - Cleansing: This means that eyebright tightening the look of skin, making it appear more smooth and flawless.
 This is great for the under eye area, and also works well over the rest of the face, particularly on the nose and chin where pores tend to appear larger.

 - Antioxidants: Like most plant products, eyebright contains antioxidants in the form of flavonoids that protect the skin from environmental stressors.
 Over time, this action helps reduce appearance of fine lines and wrinkles.

-Of course, we included eyebright in our Anti-Aging Eye Cream.
+Of course, we included eyebright in our organic eye care products.
 Try it and see if your eyes don’t look more awake, refreshed, and youthful.